 Physical Therapy Academic Policies and Procedures

 To remain in good academic standing, students must maintain a cumulative grade point average of 2.7 in each semester.
 If a student receives less than a 2.7 for a semester, the student will be placed on probation.
-Failure to improve the grade point average in the subsequent semester will result in dismissal from the program.
+Failure to improve the grade point average to a 2.7 in the subsequent semester may result in dismissal from the program.

-Students are expected to achieve a passing grade in each unit.
-Failure in more than one (1) unit in a semester will result in dismissal from the program.
-Also, if a student fails to pass a Unit practical exam three times, the student will receive an “F” for the Unit grade.
-If the student fails to pass two Unit practical exams within one semester, the student will be dismissed from the program.
-Failure to achieve a passing grade in a course will require a remedial examination.
-Failure to pass the remedial examination will result in dismissal from the program.
-A comprehensive practical examination is provided at the end of the first year of the program.
-If the student fails the comprehensive practical examination three times, the student will be dismissed from the program.
+Successful completion of all clinical experiences is required in order to fulfill program requirements.
 If the student fails to meet minimum performance expectations in a clinical experience, the student will receive a grade of Unsatisfactory for the clinical education course and be dismissed from the program.
 If a student at any time during the course of an experience is performing in an unsafe manner causing a patient’s well-being to be jeopardized, or behaves in an unprofessional, unethical, or illegal manner, the student will be immediately removed from the clinical setting.
 The student then will receive a grade of Unsatisfactory for the clinical education course.